Kaltsoon/react-native-material/material/3-communicating-with-server.md

 ## GraphQL and Apollo client

-In [part 8](https://fullstackopen.com/en/part8) we learned about GraphQL and how to make GraphQL queries to a Apollo Server using the [Apollo Client](https://www.apollographql.com/docs/react/) in React applications.
+In [part 8](https://fullstackopen.com/en/part8) we learned about GraphQL and how to send GraphQL queries to a Apollo Server using the [Apollo Client](https://www.apollographql.com/docs/react/) in React applications.
 Good news is that, we can use the Apollo Client in a React Native application exactly as we would with a React web application.

 As mentioned earlier, the _rate-repository-api_ server provides a GraphQL API which is implemented with Apollo Server.
 Once the server is running, you can access the [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/#gatsby-focus-wrapper) at [http://localhost:5000/graphql](http://localhost:5000/graphql).
 GraphQL Playground is a development tool for making GraphQL queries and inspecting the GraphQL APIs schema and documentation.
-If you need to make a query in your application _always_ test it with the GraphQL Playground first before implementing it in the code.
+If you need to send a query in your application _always_ test it with the GraphQL Playground first before implementing it in the code.
 It is much easier to debug possible problems in the query in the GraphQL Playground than in the application.
 If you are uncertain what the available queries are or how to use them, click the _DOCS_ tab to open the documentation:

 ![GraphQL Playground](images/11.png)